chihauccisoilconte/chihauccisoilconte.github.io/3about.md

 The Design of elecrtonic music instruments is my passion and my main field of work, but not the only one.

 In parallel with my main activity I also give workshops, and I worked at the Waag Society as <b>Fablab manager </b> and Digital fabrication researcher.
-I'm also currently working intensively at "Batjo prject" a project about <b>data physicalization</b> within the field of journalism.
+I'm currently working also as a <b>design researcher </b> at CSC Padua
 </p>

 <p> <b>Lab </b>